Abdur-Rahim-sheikh/Docker/README.md

     docker run -p 8080:8080 abir/simpleweb

 > 3) note: `host.docker.internal` works if you install docker desktop.
 I mean development version.
-  - But if production version installed using `sudo apt-get install ....`  it does not support it.
+>   - But if production version installed using `sudo apt-get install ....`  it does not support it.
-  - but we can use it by passing an argument in `docker run --add-host=host.docker.internal:host-gateway ...`
+>   - but we can use it by passing an argument in `docker run --add-host=host.docker.internal:host-gateway ...`

-### Command meaning
+### Docker Commands
 - `FROM image-name` is used to specify the base image from which you are building.

 - `WORKDIR` is used to set the working directory for any `RUN`, `CMD`, `ENTRYPOINT`, `COPY` and `ADD` instructions that follow it in the Dockerfile.